 Information Reporting Reminders

-Penalties for filing incorrect information returns or failing to furnish the correct statements to recipients can typically range from $50 to $280 per individual return.
-If improper filing is due to intentional disregard, the penalty increases to at least $560 per return.
-If you have an information reporting filing requirement, consider the following best practices to help provide accurate and timely information to recipients and the IRS:
+Penalties for filing incorrect information returns or failing to furnish the correct statements to recipients can range from $50 to $280 per individual return.
+If improper filing is due to intentional disregard, the penalty increases to at least $570 per return.
+If you have an information reporting filing requirement, consider these best practices to help provide accurate and timely information to recipients and the IRS: